Novalnet-AG/Drupal-payment-integration-with-CiviCRM/README.md

 # Novalnet payment plugin for CiviCRM on Drupal

-The CiviCRM payment plugin by Novalnet for Drupal enables secure integration of payments and payment services for all CiviCRM shop systems running in Drupal.
-Novalnet’s CiviCRM payment plugin for Drupal helps merchants to automate payment processing from checkout till collection.
+The CiviCRM plugin by Novalnet for Drupal enables secure payment integration services for all CiviCRM shop systems running in Drupal.
+Novalnet’s CiviCRM  plugin for Drupal helps merchants to automate payment processing from checkout till collection.

 ## Integration Requirements

 The CiviCRM plugin for Drupal is available in EN & DE languages and requires curl installation in your system.
 For installation help please visit  http://curl.haxx.se/docs/install.html.
 Drupal version 7 or higher is required for our payment plugin CiviCRM versions 4.4.4 and lower.
 Novalnet merchant account is required for processing all international and local payments in Drupal.
-You can get yours here: https://www.novalnet.de/kontakt/sales
+You can get yours here: https://www.novalnet.de/kontakt/sales.

 ## Key Features